jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **🎬 Media SmartPlaylists**: Runs by default **hourly** (handles movies, TV shows, readable books, music videos, home videos, and photos)

 These tasks can be configured in the Jellyfin admin dashboard.

+#### **🎲 Scheduled Refresh Control**
+Each playlist has a **"Refresh on scheduled tasks"** setting that controls whether it participates in the scheduled refresh tasks:

+- **Per-Playlist Setting**: Enable/disable scheduled refresh for individual playlists
+- **Global Default**: Set the default behavior for new playlists in Settings (defaults to `false`)
+- **Backward Compatibility**: Existing playlists default to `true` (continue participating in scheduled tasks)

+**Perfect for Randomized Playlists:**
+- Enable scheduled refresh for randomized playlists to get fresh random order daily/hourly
+- Disable for rule-based playlists that rely on real-time auto-refresh instead
+- Mix and match: some playlists on schedule, others auto-refresh only

+**Example Use Cases:**
+- **Daily Random Mix**: Random sorted playlist with scheduled refresh enabled → new random order each day
+- **Continue Watching**: NextUnwatched playlist with auto-refresh on all changes → instant updates when episodes are watched
+- **New Releases**: Date-based playlist with auto-refresh on library changes → updates immediately when content is added

 #### **Manual Refresh**
 - Use the **"Refresh All Playlists"** button in the Settings tab to trigger both tasks immediately